Dedicated to the wonderful island of Madeira, its wines, its wonderful cuisine and its welcoming people.

 While not every restaurant offers squid, it is usually excellent, fresh and tender and is served in a variety of ways form lightly fried to a garlic led delight.

-Açorda de Camarão com Amêijoas “A Bready – eggy confection with Clams & Shrimp”
+Açorda de Camarão com Amêijoas “A Bready – eggy confection with Clams and Shrimp”

 Hard bread is used to create this very flavoursome dish of clams and shrimps flavoured with tomato and coriander and the egg yolks are added at the end to bring the dish together.